GTMStack

 If you do nothing else, consolidate your sequencing, dialing, and email into one platform.
 This single change eliminates the most context switching, removes the most fragile integrations, and has the largest impact on SDR productivity.

 Your integrations strategy should center on having one primary platform that talks to your CRM, with everything else flowing through those two systems.
 The moment you have tools that talk directly to each other without going through the CRM, you’ve created a data silo that will cause problems later.
+For more on how to build this kind of unified data layer, see our post on building a unified GTM data layer.

 Stay in the loop

-Get GTM ops insights, product updates, and actionable playbooks delivered to your inbox.
+Get insights, strategies, and product updates delivered to your inbox.

 No spam.
 Unsubscribe anytime.